Michael0x2a/michael0x2a-website/app/_posts/2013-12-20-college-observations-freshman-quarter-1.md

 This is basically a calculus class -- it covered mostly derivatives.
 I took this class mostly because it's a prerequisite in order to apply to be a CS major.
 The class covered material I had learned mostly in 10th grade, and so turned out to be mostly review.

-The only main observation I had was that my classmates were intolerable whiners.
+The only main observation I had was that my classmates seemed to always be constantly complaining.

 ### CSE 143X